UPPMAX/programming_formalisms/docs/algorithms/assert.md

 Superior to documentation, as it cannot be ignored.

-'Assert liberally to document internal assumptions and invariants' @sutter2004cpp chapter 68.
+> Assert liberally to document internal assumptions and invariants
+>
+> @sutter2004cpp chapter 68.

 ## `assert` to document assumptions a developer makes